 You’ll only pay $13.66 in fees for this redemption, which makes it a very solid use of Asia Miles.

 You can also leverage the “Ultra-Long” distance category of 7,501+ miles to great effect.

 For example, you know how one of Alaska Mileage Plan’s sweet spots lies in Cathay Pacific premium cabin flights from North America to Hong Kong and then continuing to South Africa?

 Well, you can do the same thing with 85,000 Asia Miles… and Asia Miles are a lot easier to earn than Alaska miles!

 You can even book North America to Hong Kong, and then fly to one of Cathay Pacific’s European destinations for the same amount!
-This is something that Alaska doesn’t allow, so if you have any desire to travel to Europe “the long way” with a stopover in Asia, Cathay Pacific Asia Miles should be the first thing on your mind.
+This is something that Alaska doesn’t allow, so if you have any desire to travel to Europe “the long way”, Cathay Pacific Asia Miles should be the first thing on your mind.

 Best of all, as an Asia Miles member, you get access to significantly more Cathay Pacific award availability in premium cabins than partner programs like Alaska do!

 You can also leverage this principle on partner awards as well, like flying Japan Airlines business class from Vancouver to Tokyo to Sydney for 90,000 Asia Miles.

 (Unfortunately, you can’t choose to have a stopover in the intermediate connection point on these itineraries.
 It used to be possible to book a stopover on a one-way award with Asia Miles, but that perk was eliminated in April 2020.)